2018 Code of Conduct

 Morgan Stanley's culture and reputation differentiate us from our peers and have provided a strong foundation for success.
-This relies on a client-centered group of dedicated professionals doing the right thing to deliver the best of the Firm.
 As a global financial institution our reputation is our most precious asset.
 Once damaged or lost, it is very difficult to restore.

 Our values inform everything we do: Putting Clients First, Leading with Exceptional Ideas, Doing the Right Thing and Giving Back.
-Our Code of Conduct reflects our continued commitment to performing all our business activities in accordance with these core values and in full alignment with the letter and spirit of applicable laws, regulations and our policies.
+Our Code of Conduct reflects our continued commitment to act in accordance with these core values and in full alignment with the letter and spirit of applicable laws, regulations and our policies.

-The 2017 Code of Conduct has been redesigned to be clearer and easier to read.
-However, the purpose of the Code remains the same: to help guide all of us to live the core business principles that underlie our success.
+The Code of Conduct helps guide all of us to live the core business principles that underlie our success.
 Please read it carefully and consider what it says.
 If you are aware of any actions that violate the Code, we depend on you to speak up.
 We prohibit retaliation against anyone who makes a good faith report of known or suspected misconduct.
-Beyond that, we depend on you to challenge yourself and others to evaluate conduct through the lens of the Firm’s values.
+We depend on you to challenge yourself and others to evaluate conduct through the lens of the Firm’s values.

 Like you, I am proud to be part of a Firm that has such a distinguished history and promising future.
 In 1935, the Firm’s founding partners understood that maintaining the trust of their clients was essential to their success, and they stayed true to this guiding principle.
 Our culture and values honor both our history and our aspirations for the future.
 Thank you for doing your part to continue upholding our proud heritage.